Last updated on April 7th, 2021

 Should You Turn to Bitcoin?

 Bitcoin, a decentralized digital currency, has seen a recent surge in popularity.
-It does not require a central bank and can be sent as payment via a peer-to-peer bitcoin network.
+It does not require a central bank and can be sent as payment via a peer-to-peer bitcoin network known as a blockchain.
 This eliminates the need for intermediaries, as well as the need for interpersonal interaction while making a payment.